Scaling Mixed-Integer Programming for Certification of Neural Network Controllers Using Bounds Tightening: Preliminaries

 Note that, similar to the big-M formulation, intermediate bounds on each partitioned variable $\tilde{z}_p$ are required for the partitioned formulation.
 For both formulations \eqref{eq:bigm_formulation} and \eqref{eq:partitioned}, the tightness of the involved intermediate bounds directly influences the tightness of the overall convex relaxation.

 \textbf{Mixed-integer formulation of implicit MPC.} The linear MPC control problem $\eqref{eq:implicit_mpc}$ can be encoded in a MIP by considering the KKT optimality conditions \cite{schwan_stability_2023}.
 In particular, the stationarity, primal feasbility, and dual feasibility conditions can be encoded with linear constraints, while the complementarity conditions result in bilinear constraint(s).
-We note that these bilinear constraints can be linearised through the use of big-M constants.
+We note that these bilinear constraints can be linearized through the use of big-M constants.

-This is a potentially larger and more costly problem than the original quadratic program $\eqref{eq:implicit_mpc}$ but it allows for the MPC control law to be evaluated by solving a feasibility problem rather than an optimisation problem.
+This MIP encoding is a potentially larger and more costly problem than the original quadratic program $\eqref{eq:implicit_mpc}$ but it allows for the MPC control law to be evaluated by solving a feasibility problem rather than an optimization problem.
 This enables the MPC controller to be embedded into larger MIPs.